STOCKS NEWS EUROPE-UK small caps down 0.1 pct at midday

-The FTSE Small Cap index is 0.1 percent lower at midday, faring better than the blue chips and the mid caps, which are down 0.5 percent and 0.2 percent respectively.
+LONDON Oct 7 The FTSE Small Caps index is down 0.1 percent at midday, tracking similar falls by the blue chips and the mid caps , off 0.1 percent and 0.2 percent respectively, as investors cautiously await the U.S. September jobs report, due at 1230 GMT.

-Asterand plunges 30 percent after the global supplier of human tissue and human tissue-based research services to pharmaceutical and biotechnology companies accompanies full-year results with news it has ended its formal sale process after not being able to secure an offer for the whole group.
+Aminex sheds 7.7 percent, extending Thursday's 38.6 percent drop after the firm suspended further work on the Nyuni-2 exploration well in offshore Tanzania due to extreme drilling conditions.

-Asterand says it has instead signed letters of intent for the sale of each of the two businesses in its Tissue Based Solutions segment.
+Bellzone Mining gains 13 percent as Canaccord Genuity repeats its "buy" rating and 190 pence target price on the stock, noting that China Sonongol International Singapore, the parent company of China International Fund (CIF) and Bellzone's partner and infrastructure builder in the Kalia magnetite concentrate project in Guinea, bought 3.869 million shares in the UK-listed miner two days ago.

 Reuters messaging rm://jon.hopkins.thomsonreuters.com@reuters.net